A complete guide to freezing food: What you can and can’t put in the freezer

 • Fruits and vegetables

-While frozen fruits vegetables are certainly good to have on hand, you should keep them in Tupperware containers that are airtight to ensure that they are not exposed to moisture for too long.
-However, for fresh fruits and veggies, they are better conserved in room temperature.
+While frozen fruits and vegetables are certainly good to have on hand, you should keep them in Tupperware containers that are airtight to ensure that they are not exposed to moisture for too long.
+However, for fresh fruits and veggies, they are better conserved at room temperature.

 • Dairy products